rsek/dataforged/starforged_moves.md

 On a **weak hit**, you are determined but begin your quest with more questions than answers.
 Take +1 momentum, and envision what you do to find a path forward.

-On a **miss**, you face a significant obstacle before you can begin your quest.
+On a **miss**, you face a significant obstacle before you can make progress on your quest.
 Envision what stands in your way (__Ask the Oracle__ if unsure), and do what you must to overcome this obstacle.

 ### Reach a Milestone